 One of my guy friends paid me twenty dollars to make his Tinder profile once, so if this is the case, then Tinder, are you hiring?
 Maybe this five hundred dollar fee will get you exclusive entrances to fancy restaurants near you.

-Or perhaps you’ll get opportunities to join threesomes with Bradley Cooper or Brad Pitt?
+Or perhaps you’ll get opportunities to date Bradley Cooper or Brad Pitt?
 It seems just as outlandish, but at that price point, they must be offering something unique; otherwise, why drop breadcrumbs of what you’re planning without giving details?
 Oh, I know why.
 For the hype.

 I have a theory.
 And a little story time to get you there.
 I majored in art, and one of the first questions my professor asked our class was, What is art?
 And the answer was interesting.
 Art is what you make it.